Professor Archie Brown, CMG, FBA

 After studying at the London School of Economics and Political Science as undergraduate and graduate student, Archie Brown taught at Glasgow University from 1964 to 1971.
 During the 1967-68 academic year he was a British Council exchange scholar at Moscow State University.
 He has been Visiting Professor of Political Science at Yale; the University of Connecticut; Columbia University; and the University of Texas at Austin as holder of the Frank C. Erwin, Jr. Centennial Chair of Government.
 In the Fall semester of 1998 he was Distinguished Visiting Fellow of the Helen Kellogg Institute for International Studies, University of Notre Dame.

 Professor Brown was elected a Fellow of the British Academy in 1991 and was Chair of the Academy's Political Studies Section, 1999-2002.
-He was chosen as a founding academician of the Academy of Learned Societies for the Social Sciences in 1999 and in 2003 he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
+In 2014 he became a member of the Council of the British Academy.
+He was chosen as a founding academician of the Academy of Social Sciences in 1999 and in 2003 he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 In 2005 he was awarded a CMG in the Queen's Birthday Honours list 'for services to UK-Russian relations and to the study of political science and international affairs'.
-He also received one of the three Diamond Jubilee Lifetime Achievement in Political Studies Awards announced by the Political Studies Association in November 2010 to mark the sixtieth anniversary of the association's foundation.
+He received one of the three Diamond Jubilee Lifetime Achievement in Political Studies Awards announced by the Political Studies Association in November 2010 to mark the sixtieth anniversary of the association's foundation.

 Brown’s principal research interests are the Gorbachev era, the evolution and dissolution of Communism, the comparative study of political leadership, political culture, the Cold War, democratization, and national identity.

 Russian and Eurasian Studies Links